SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 | <p align="center"> <img src="figma.gif"> </p> |

 ## Goals
-- Create an Eyedropper API that returns the hex value of a pixel when the pixel is clicked
+- Create an Eyedropper API that returns the hex value of a pixel and the cursor coordinates when the pixel is clicked
 - The eyedropper will be able to provide a preview (in a grid format) when clicked on
 - <img src= "https://github.com/SamHannat/EyeDropperExplainer/blob/master/preview.png" alt= "Preview feature of EyeDropper" max-height= "150"/>
 - Allow the user to cancel eyedropper mode